nais/doc/content/redis.md

 We have a semi-working dashboard for the Redis-sentinel setup for Naisd, visit [Redis Prometheus](https://grafana.adeo.no/d/MhjMYpmik/prometheus-redis) dashboard on Grafana.

-### Naiserator
+### Naiserator (single instance)

 In Naiserator you are required to manually start your Redis-storage.
+This means that you can only run single instances that are not scalable.
+Aka increasing replicas will only start new databases that are not synced.
+Contact [@Kyrre.Havik.Eriksen](https://nav-it.slack.com/messages/D8QQ9ELK1) if you need HA-Redis with Naiserator.

-Luckily this is easily done with `kubectl apply -f redis-config.yaml` sing the config below.
+This is done with `kubectl apply -f redis-config.yaml` using the config below.

 ```yaml
 apiVersion: "nais.io/v1alpha1"